jaredkrinke/log/content/posts/programming-languages/100-languages-3.md

 * Interacting with Forth really feels like interacting directly with hardware

 ## Standard ML
 **I love arrow functions, map, reduce, etc.** -- and I have functional programming languages to thank for those, even when I'm using JavaScript.
-Having said that, Standard ML was the first language I ran into during this challenge where it felt like I was wasting my time stumbling through syntax.
-I still don't know when I need parentheses and when I don't.
-As usual, this is not necessarily the fault of the language--just of the environment I've created for myself.

 Having said that (and I'm sure people will disagree), **I prefer Lisp's regular syntax when compared to something like Standard ML**.
 Maybe I'd like Clojure?

 ## Squeak
 I was prepared for everything to be an object in Squeak.
 I was excited for a fully introspectable language.
 Want to know what something does?
 Just look at its source!